supercharge/docs/decorations.md

 }
 ```

-Throughout your appplication, you can use your application by accessing `server.app.version`.
+Throughout your application, you can use your decoration by accessing `server.app.version`.
 In lifecycle methods (request handler, middleware), you may access the decorated object via `request.server.app.version`.